davebraze/david-braze/content/consulting/consultation.md

 weight = 2
 +++

-You have data and a story to tell or questions to answer.
-I know data and can help you to get the most from yours.
-I specialize in helping organizations find patterns in data that will let them address their unique challenges.

-Your data may be generated internally, or it may come from public sources like the US census, or a state department of education, or a proprietary resource.
-Regardless, I can help you to use data to generate insights you can use to communicate your goals and successes to funders and other stakeholders.

-Generally, I work on a on a fee-for-service basis, although I take on occasional *pro bono* work for non-profits as well.
-[Get in touch](/contact) if you would like to learn more.
+[The first step is to set up a free-of-charge discovery call.](/contact) This is a chance for me to learn more about you and your needs, and for you to learn about me.
+It usually takes about 30 minutes.

+If we decide to move ahead, a second call may be needed to review your data and to pin down additional details.
+We would then work together to generate a contract that spells out in detail the work to be done, deliverables, time frame, and price.
+Generally, I charge on a *per-project* basis.
+Once a contract is inked, we hold a kickoff meeting and then the magic begins.

+Even if you don't have immediate needs, please feel free to connect.
 I'm always happy to talk shop, whether or not we end up working together.
+I also write [blog posts](/posts) on data related matters 2-3 times a year and will happily send a notice when new ones go out.

+## A sampling of my clients

 + [Intelexia, LLC](www.intelexia.com) and the *Red de Escuelas de Aprendizaje de la Provincia de Buenos Aires*, Argentina.